How does the respiratory system work with the circulatory system

 And which other systems are connected in the body?

 Remember, that every organ and system in our body is coordinated with each other.
 They work in a cooperative manner which makes the organism better life and provides better chances for survival and makes them better organized than other organisms.
-All the systems in our body are connected to each other in which some are most needed for each other while others are less needed but without each other, they can’t work properly or either lead to death too.
+All the systems in our body are connected to each other in which some are most needed by each other while others are less needed but without each other, they can’t work properly or either lead to death too.

 Conclusion/ Summary

-So from the whole discussion the question “How does the respiratory system work with the circulatory system” is cleared.
+So from the whole discussion the query “How does the respiratory system work with the circulatory system” is cleared.
 The relationship between the respiratory and circulatory systems is extremely important because the respiratory system exchanges the gases while blood (circulatory system) carries these gases in the body i.e oxygen is taken by the cells of the body while carbon dioxide is expelled from the body through the respiratory system but with the coordination of the circulatory system.

-1 thought on “How does the respiratory system work with the circulatory system”
+1 thought on “How does the respiratory system work with the circulatory system?”

 Leave a Comment